kube-logging/kube-logging.github.io/docs/headless/component-overview.md

+The Logging operator manages the log collectors and log forwarders of your logging infrastructure, and the routing rules that specify where you want to send your different log messages.

+The **log collectors** are endpoint agents that collect the logs of your Kubernetes nodes and send them to the log forwarders.
+Logging operator currently uses Fluent Bit as log collector agents.

+The **log forwarder** instance receives, filters, and transforms the incoming the logs, and transfers them to one or more destination outputs.
+The Logging operator supports Fluentd and syslog-ng as log forwarders.
+Which log forwarder is best for you depends on your logging requirements.
+For tips, see {{% xref "/docs/logging-operator/configuration/fluentd-vs-syslog-ng.md" %}}.

-You can define `outputs` (destinations where you want to send your log messages, for example, Elasticsearch, or an Amazon S3 bucket), and `flows` that use filters and selectors to route log messages to the appropriate outputs.
+You can filter and process the incoming log messages in the **flow** custom resource of the log forwarder to route them to the appropriate output.
+The outputs are the destinations where you want to send your log messages, for example, Elasticsearch, or an Amazon S3 bucket.
 You can also define cluster-wide outputs and flows, for example, to use a centralized output that namespaced users can reference but cannot modify.
+Note that flows and outputs are specific to the type of log forwarder you use (Fluentd or syslog-ng).

 You can configure the Logging operator using the following Custom Resource Definitions.

-- [logging]({{< relref "docs/logging-operator/configuration/logging.md" >}}) - The `logging` resource defines the logging infrastructure for your cluster that collects and transports your log messages.
+- [logging]({{< relref "docs/logging-operator/configuration/logging.md" >}}) - The `logging` resource defines the logging infrastructure (the log collectors and forwarders) for your cluster that collects and transports your log messages.
 It also contains configurations for Fluent Bit, Fluentd, and syslog-ng.
 - CRDs for Fluentd:
     - [output]({{< relref "docs/logging-operator/configuration/output.md" >}}) - Defines a Fluentd Output for a logging flow, where the log messages are sent using Fluentd.
 This is a namespaced resource.
 See also `clusteroutput`.
 To configure syslog-ng outputs, see `SyslogNGOutput`.
     - [flow]({{< relref "docs/logging-operator/configuration/flow.md" >}}) - Defines a Fluentd logging flow using `filters` and `outputs`.
 Basically, the flow routes the selected log messages to the specified outputs.
 This is a namespaced resource.
 See also `clusterflow`.
 To configure syslog-ng flows, see `SyslogNGFlow`.